On $H$-Topological Intersection Graphs: Introduction

 An intersection representation $\calR$ of a graph $G$ is a collection of sets $\{R_v : v \in V(G)\}$ such that $R_u \cap R_v \neq \emptyset$ if and only if $uv \in E(G)$.
 Many important classes of graphs arise from restricting the sets $R_v$ to geometric objects (e.g., intervals, circular-arcs, convex sets, planar curves).
 The study of these geometric representations has been motivated through various application domains.
 For example, intersection graphs of planar curves relate to circuit layout problems~\cite{sinden1966,BradyS1990}, interval graphs relate to scheduling problems~\cite{roberts1978graph} and can be used to model biological problems~(see, e.g., \cite{JosephMT92}), and intersection representations of convex sets relate to the study of wireless networks~\cite{HusonS1995-wireless}.

-We study \emph{$H$-graphs}, intersection graphs of connected subsets of a fixed one-dimensional topological pattern given by a graph $H$, introduced by Bir\'{o}, Hujter, and Tuza~\cite{biro1992precoloring}.
-We answer their open question concerning the problem of recognition of $H$-graphs and further start a new line of research in the area of geometric intersection graphs, by studying $H$-graphs from the point of view of fundamental computational problems of theoretical computer science: recognition, graph isomorphism, dominating set, clique, and colourability.
+We study \emph{$H$-graphs}, intersection graphs of connected subgraphs of a subdivision of a fixed graph $H$, introduced by Bir\'{o}, Hujter, and Tuza~\cite{biro1992precoloring}.
+We answer their open question concerning the problem of recognition of $H$-graphs and further start a new line of research in the area of geometric intersection graphs, by studying $H$-graphs from the point of view of fundamental computational problems of theoretical computer science: recognition, graph isomorphism, dominating set, clique, and colorability.
 We begin by discussing several closely related graph classes.

 \emph{Interval graphs} ($\int$) form one of the most studied and well-understood classes of intersection graphs.
 In an \emph{interval representation}, each set $R_v$ is a closed interval of the real line; see Fig.~\ref{fig:int_chor_ex}a.
 A primary motivation for studying interval graphs (and related classes) is the fact that many important computational problems can be solved in linear time on them; see for example~\cite{PQ_trees,chang1998efficient,lueker1979linear}.